 - Confusing component names

-- Small amount of plastic bio media included
+- A small amount of plastic bio media included

 Marineland Magniflow Canister Filter for Aquariums